Skip to content

 RG Critical Player Rights

-Establishes the four purposes against which all operator conduct is measured: keep gambling consumption at a moderate level, protect young and vulnerable persons from exploitation and addiction, ensure gambling is fair, responsible and transparent, and prevent gambling from supporting crime.
+Section 1 sets out the four statutory purposes against which all operator conduct is measured: (1) keep gambling consumption at a moderate level; (2) protect young people or other vulnerable persons from being exploited through gambling or developing an addiction to gambling; (3) protect players by ensuring games are offered in a fair, responsible and transparent manner; and (4) ensure public order and prevent gambling from serving as a support for crime.

 Requirements

-• Reflect the purposes in staff training and onboarding materials
+• Reflect the four purposes in staff training, onboarding and supplier due-diligence materials

 § 14